matinas/cookinvr/README.md

 ## Extra Features TBD

--	Add more complex manipulation of ingredients, not just placing them together to make the receipt.
+-	Add more complex manipulation of ingredients, not just placing them together to make the recipe.
 For example, cutting, boiling, etc.
 -	Add chores or other activities beyond cooking (washing dishes, defend against robberies, etc).
 -	Add a cool menu and some diegetic interfaces.
 For example, the menu could be attached to the users hand, watch or something.
 -	Add basic NPC clients walking around the saloon, maybe coming to place an order from time to time, waiting for it to be ready, etc.